 Sleeping devices are handled using Resource Directory.
 For details please refer to [i.2].

-Editors Note: OIC Security details to be submitted in a separate contribution.

 5.2 Technical Comparison

 5.2.1 Introduction

 This clause describes the technical comparison of oneM2M and OIC.
 Both oneM2M and OIC adopt ROA (Resource Oriented Architecture) design principles which expose their functionalities by means of resources and manipulated with RESTful APIs.
 However, there are some points of comparison between oneM2M and OIC from the perspective of discovery model, communication model, and resource representation.